Overview - What is CBD?

 It’s important to consult a healthcare professional or doctor before using CBD if you are currently taking any medications or under medical supervision.
 While CBD is legal in the UK, it’s recommended to check applicable international laws before traveling to other countries with CBD products.

-We offer a variety of flavours, from the earthy and natural to the sweet and sour, to cater to everyone’s taste preferences.
 It’s important to note that finding the right dosage and product for your individual needs may take some time and experimentation, so it’s always best to consult with a healthcare professional before starting a new CBD regimen.